secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/design.md

 Create simple, effective, and intentional brand experiences by solving complex problems; defining the what, why, and how, resulting in a message that's easy to understand.

-### Requesting Support
+## Requesting Support

 Please fill out one of these Issue Templates to request support.
 Please note, if these are not filled out we won't have the proper information for us to support your request.

-#### Brand & Marketing Design Issue Templates
+### Brand & Marketing Design Issue Templates

-**Requesting a NEW DESIGN or a BRAND REFRESH**  -
-If you are requesting net new creative or a *brand refresh of existing creative, please use one of the below issue templates:
+   1. ##### [Brand Review Request](https://gitlab.com/gitlab-com/marketing/brand-product-marketing/brand-product-marketing/brand-design/-/issues/new?issuable_template=brand-review-request) - Need a brand review?
+Please use this template to request a brand or design review of multiple or single assets.
+      - _For brand review only - do NOT use this template for requesting new assets or designs_.
+      - _Do NOT use any of the below issues for brand review_.

-   1. ##### [**Content Design Request**](https://gitlab.com/gitlab-com/marketing/brand-product-marketing/brand-product-marketing/brand-design/-/issues/new?issuable_template=content-design-request) - Please use this issue request template for net new or refreshes needed for:
+   2. ##### [Content Design Request](https://gitlab.com/gitlab-com/marketing/brand-product-marketing/brand-product-marketing/brand-design/-/issues/new?issuable_template=content-design-request) - Please use this issue request template for net new creative or refreshes needed for the following asset types:
          - eBook / Solution Briefs
          - Infographic / Diagrams
          - One-Pager / Two-Pager